32 Years of History

 Support Persons

-Bethesda House welcomes support persons accompanying clients and customers with disabilities on our premises.
+Bethesda House welcomes support people accompanying clients and customers with disabilities on our premises.
 We understand that a support person does not have to be a paid support worker.
-He or she can be a family member or a friend.
+They can be a family member or a friend.
+(Support providers are expected to sign a Bethesda House Confidentiality Form when accessing the Shelter and the client service part of the Outreach Building.)

 Notice Of Temporary Disruption

-In the event of a disruption of service for clients and customers with disabilities, Bethesda House will make notification by way of a posted notice.
-For example, periodically accessibility features require repair or are temporarily out of service (e.g. an elevator or accessible washroom).
-When this happens, Bethesda House will let clients and customers know by posting a notice.
-This clearly posted notice will include information about the reason for the disruption, its anticipated length of time (if possible to estimate) and a description of alternative arrangements.
-The notice will be placed at either the shelter or the Outreach Building, as applicable.
+In the event of a disruption of service for clients and customers with disabilities (ie. accessibility features such as an elevator or accessible washroom require repair or are temporarily out of service), Bethesda House will make notification by way of a posted notice.
+If known, this clearly posted notice will include information about the reason for the disruption, its anticipated length of time, and a description of alternative arrangements.

 Bethesda House Invites Feedback From Clients, Volunteers And Customers With Disabilities

-A good way to learn about barriers that exist in Bethesda House is to collect comments from Bethesda House clients, volunteers and customers with disabilities.
-We invite clients, volunteers and customers to give feedback on how Bethesda House provides accessible service.
+A good way to learn about barriers that exist in Bethesda House is to collect comments from Bethesda House clients and customers with disabilities.
+We invite clients and customers to give feedback on how Bethesda House provides accessible service.
+All feedback can be provided through our Bethesda House Feedback Survey, which can be found on our website or by asking any member of our staff for the link.
+If you are unable to provide feedback in this format, you can also provide feedback in the following ways:

 Clients, volunteers and customers may provide this feedback by:

-• Providing written feed-back to the Shelter Services Manager, Outreach Services Manager, or General Manager to pass along to the Executive Director, or provide that written feedback directly to the Executive Director.
+• Providing written feedback to the Shelter Services Manager, Outreach Services Manager, Property Manager, or Executive Director.

 • Posted on bulletin boards at each location

-Clients, volunteers and customers unable to access the bulletin board copies or the website may request;
+Clients and customers unable to access the bulletin board copies or the website may request

 • A personal hardcopy (in large print if required)